NooShinTghvi/Programs/README.md

 Each branch has a small program.

 ## Branches
    - Jupyter: some tutorial
    - TelegramChanel: how to get data from telegram
+   - Quera
+   - Decision Tree